Sey56/paracore-help/docs/user-guide/corescript-vscode.md

 ## Overview

-**CoreScript** is a scripting language built on C# with custom global helpers (like `Print`, `Println`, `Show`, `Transact`, `Doc`, etc.) that simplifies Revit API automation.
+**CoreScript** is a scripting language built on C# with custom global helpers (like `Print`, `Println`, `Transact`, `Doc`, etc.) that simplifies Revit API automation.
 The **corescript-vscode** extension is a powerful tool that allows you to write and execute CoreScript directly against the Revit API.
 It offers a complete, standalone solution for automating Revit tasks, with the key advantage of immediate execution and feedback without leaving your code editor.

 ### Key Benefits